pasky/claude.vim/README.md

 working in the clunky web Claude Chat, actually chat about and hack together on your currently opened vim buffers.

-This plugin is NOT for "code completion" like Github Copilot or Codeium.
+This plugin is NOT:
+* for "code completion" like Github Copilot or Codeium.
   (You can use these together with claude.vim!)
   This plugin rather provides a chat / instruction centric interface.
+* CLI coding framework.
+It is much more optimized for human collaboration than e.g. aider or dravid.
+  You may want to agree on design decisions before Claude writes code.
+  And it is going to need feedback and change review in order to be helpful.
+  This is why the access to chat history and the vimdiff interface are the killer features.

 **Claude is your pair programmer.**  You chat about what to build or how to debug problems, and Claude offers opinions while seeing your actual code,